Is -14/2 Rational Or Irrational

 The decimal representation of a rational number is either terminating (it ends) or repeating (a sequence of digits repeats infinitely).
 For instance:

 Conversely, irrational numbers have non-terminating and non-repeating decimal expansions.
-This distinction provides a practical method for identifying whether a number is rational or irrational based on its decimal representation.
-If you encounter a decimal that ends or repeats, you're dealing with a rational number.
+That's why this distinction provides a practical method for identifying whether a number is rational or irrational based on its decimal representation.
+In real terms, if you encounter a decimal that ends or repeats, you're dealing with a rational number.
 If it goes on forever without any repeating pattern, it's an irrational number.

 A Deeper Look into Irrationality: Proof by Contradiction